LeoArr/ArgatoriaArmyBuilder/Readme.md

 make build
 ```

+## Upcoming

+Currently I'm working on:
+ - a more condensed text-only printable army list.
+ - Adding more armies.

 ## Collaborate

 Feel free to collaborate, reach out to me with any questions.

 Currently it needs:

-- More armies.
-Some manual data entry into `assets/armies.js`
+- More armies, artefacts, flags etc. Manual data entry into `src/assets/armies.js`.
 - Cool graphics.
 For example a favicon and portraits for the unit cards.
 - Proofreading.
 Are all the stats correct?
 Are the rules correct? etc.